 We cannot recommend enough that you engage a specialist IR35 assessor to support you.
 It’s a competitive market, and the fees are low – you’d be mad not to work with a specialist.

 That’s why we’ve always signposted our clients to other experts to help with this.
 We’ve worked with Kingsbridge Contractor Insurance for many years, and we’ve always been impressed with their service.
-For £199.50 per year, they will provide you with unlimited contract reviews as well as providing you with IR35 insurance, which covers defence costs, as well as any tax liabilities.
+For £199.50 per year, they will provide you with unlimited contract reviews as well as providing you with IR35 insurance.
 Find out more here.

 We’re here to help you with your PSC accountancy, regardless of your IR35 status.
 Our online accounting app allows you to manage contracts outside and inside IR35, using both the existing (deemed salary) rules and the upcoming off-payroll rules.
 In addition, we’re currently working on Statement of Work features for those who operate using this model.
 We don’t offer umbrella services directly (it’s not our passion), but if you need one now and again we’ve negotiated a discount with a leading provider.
 Explore our service here.